cylc/cylc-doc/src/user-guide/writing-suites.rst

 -------------------

-Cylc can automatically generate tasks and dependencies by expanding parameterized task names over lists of parameter values.
-Uses for this
+Cylc can automatically generate tasks and dependencies by expanding :term:`parameterized <parameterisation>` task names over lists of parameter values.
+Uses for this include:
-include:

 - generating an ensemble of similar model runs
 - generating chains of tasks to process similar datasets